microsoft/MeshTransformer/docs/EXP.md

 # Training and evaluation

 In our experiments, we conduct single-node distributed training using a machine with 8 V100 GPUs.
-We provide Pytorch codes for training and testing the proposed METRO.

 ## 3D hand reconstruction from a single image